 \subsection{Grand Hotel Example}

 Consider the famous Hilbert Grand Hotel that has infinitely many rooms.
-By a single observation in this setting we mean opening and examining a room in order to establish whether it is empty.
+By a single observation in this setting we mean examining a room in order to establish whether it is empty.
 If the hotel has vacancies, then at least one room is empty.
-By opening just a single door from that specific room one can learn that the hotel has vacancies.
-We write $\boxdot(\mbox{``hotel has vacancies"})$ to express this fact.
-The modality $\boxdot$ denotes attainable knowledge that can be formed from finitely many observations, in this case just a single observation.
-On the other hand, if the hotel has no vacancies, then the knowledge about this can not be obtained from examining finitely many rooms: $\neg\boxdot(\mbox{``hotel has no vacancies"})$.
-At the same time, one can learn that hotel is full by examining all rooms in the hotel.
-We write this as $\Box(\mbox{``hotel has no vacancies"})$, where modality $\Box$ denotes the knowledge that can be formed from (potentially infinite) set of all available pieces of evidence.
+By opening just a single door of that specific room one can learn that the hotel has vacancy.
+We write $\boxdot(\mbox{``the hotel has vacancy"})$ to express this fact.
+The modality $\boxdot$ denotes {\em attainable knowledge} that can be formed from finitely many observations.
+In fact, in this case a single observation suffices.
+On the other hand, if the hotel has no vacancy, then the knowledge about this cannot be obtained from examining any finite subset of the rooms: $\neg\boxdot(\mbox{``the hotel has no vacancy"})$.
+At the same time, one can learn that the hotel is full by examining all rooms in the hotel.
+We write this as $\Box(\mbox{``the hotel has no vacancy"})$, where modality $\Box$ denotes the {\em omniscience} that can be formed from a potentially infinite body of evidence.

-Let us first show that attainable knowledge does not satisfy axiom S5, also known as Negative Introspection axiom:
+Let us first show that attainable knowledge does not satisfy the Negative Introspection axiom: